As an online marketer today, you’d be very concerned about

 And weave this beautifully with insights about your customers.

 The best place to start on your persuasion journey is with known, proven-to-work heuristics.

 What you do here is to piggyback on the famous writers and their formulae for writing that works and produces results.

-The great Direct Marketing practitioners have known this all along.
+The great Direct Response Advertising practitioners have known this all along.

 What’s more they have chronicled it for us to use.

 Joanna Weibe, of Copy Hackers, has artfully put this together for you and me.

 You can use these copy formulae to accelerate your understanding of copy.